Trading futures contracts is one way to add additional leverage to your portfolio and hedge positions with minimal capital.

 The currency where the contract gets executed

-Get a good understanding of the market you want to trade in so that you get your predictions correct and make profits from both rising and falling markets.
+Get a good understanding of the market you want to trade in to get your predictions correct and make profits from both rising and falling markets.

 Step 2: Understand The Risks

 Just like getting the conceptual knowledge of Futures contracts, it is equally important to understand the associated risks.
-Compared to other investment instruments, Futures are riskier as it involves dealing with larger investment sums.
+Futures are riskier than other investment instruments because it involves dealing with larger investment sums.

 Though the initial investment can be small, leverage can lead to more losses if your strategy fails.

 That's the reason why it is vital to be knowledgeable of the common risks that come along with futures trading.
 Good market research in the companies you are considering for investment will give you confidence in the behaviour and direction of the market and help lower the risks.